klouisbrother/ba-kyma-prototype/README.md

     * Deploy the SAP Commerce Mock as consuming system into Kyma Namespace

 * [Chapter 4.3.2: Implementation of the Microservice](https://github.com/klouisbrother/ba-kyma-prototype/tree/main/4.3.2_implementation)
+    * Create new "orders-service" namespace and deploy the microservices "orders-service"
+    * Expose the microservice to other resources outside the cluster
+    * Optional: Enhancement with permanent database storage

 * [Chapter 4.3.3: Connection of Microservice and SAP Commerce](https://github.com/klouisbrother/ba-kyma-prototype/tree/main/4.3.3_connection)
+    * Connect Commerce-Mock as external application
+    * Create the event trigger

 * [Chapter 4.3.4: Testing of the Microservice](https://github.com/klouisbrother/ba-kyma-prototype/tree/main/4.3.4_testing)
+    * Test the microservice by triggering an event from the SAP-Commerce-Mock
+    * Validating the event data stored in the microservice